-ACRISIUS, king of Argos, being warned by an cracle that the son of his daughter Danaë should slay him, shut her up in a brazen tower built for that end beside the sea: there, though no man could come nigh her, she nevertheless bore a son to Jove, and she and her new-born son, set adrift on the sea, came to the island of Seriphos.
+ACRISIUS, king of Argos, being warned by an oracle that the son of his daughter Danaë should slay him, shut her up in a brazen tower built for that end beside the sea: there, though no man could come nigh her, she nevertheless bore a son to Jove, and she and her new-born son, set adrift on the sea, came to the island of Seriphos.
 Thence her son, grown to manhood, set out to win the Gorgon's Head, and accomplished that end by the help of Minerva; and afterwards rescued Andromeda, daughter of Cepheus, from a terrible doom, and wedded her.
 Coming back to Seriphos he took his mother thence, and made for Argos, but by stress of weather came to Thessaly, and there, at Larissa, accomplished the prophecy, by unwittingly slaying Acrisius.
 In the end he founded the city of Mycenæ, and died there.

-NOW of the King Acrisius shall ye hear, Who, thinking he could free his life from fear,
+Now of the King Acrisius shall ye hear,

+Who, thinking he could free his life from fear,

 Did that which brought but death on him at last.

 In Argos did he reign in days long past,

 And had one daughter, fair as man could see,

-Called in the ancient stories Danaë;
+Who in old tales is called Danaë;

-But as her fairness day by day grew more,
+But as she grew up fairer day by day,

-Unto his ears came wandering words of lore,
+A wandering oracle to him did say,

-Which bade him wot that either soon or late
+That whatso else might happen, soon or late

-He should be taken in the toils of fate,

-And by the fruit of his own daughter's womb Be slain at last, and set within his tomb; And therefore heavy sorrow on him fell, That she whom he was bound to love so well Must henceforth be his deadliest dread and woe.
+He should be taken in the toils of fate, And by the fruit of his own daughter's womb Be slain at last, and set within his tomb; And therefore heavy sorrow on him fell, That she he thought to love so passing well Must henceforth be his deadliest dread and woe.

-Long time he pondered what were best to do; And whiles he thought that he would send her forth To wed some king far in the snowy north, And whiles that by great gifts of goods and gold Some lying prophet might be bought and sold To swear his daughter he must sacrifice, If he would yet find favour in the eyes Of the dread gods who govern everything, And sometimes seemed it better to the King, That he might 'scape the shedding of her blood By leaving her in some far lonely wood, Wherein the Dryads might the maiden find, Or beasts might slay her, following but their kind.
+Long time he pondered what was best to do; And whiles he thought that he would send her forth To wed some king far in the snowy north, And whiles that by great gifts of goods and gold Some lying prophet might be bought and sold To swear his daughter he must sacrifice, If he would yet find favour in the eyes Of the dread gods who govern everything; And sometimes seemed it better to the King, That he might 'scape the shedding of her blood By leaving her in some far lonely wood, Wherein the Dryads might the maiden find, Or beasts might slay her, following but their kind.

-So passed his anxious days, until at last,

-When many a plot through his vexed brain had passed,

-He lacked the heart his flesh and blood to slay,

-Yet neither would he she should go away

-From out his sight, or be at large at all;

-Therefore his wisest craftsmen did he call,

-And bade them make for him a tower foursquare,

-Such as no man had yet seen anywhere,

-For therein neither stone or timber was,

-But all was fashioned of mere molten brass.

-Now thither oft would maiden Danaë stray, And watch its strange walls growing day by day, Because, poor soul! she knew not anything

-Of these forebodings of the fearful King,

-Nor how he meted out for her this doom,

-Therein to dwell as in a living tomb.

-But on a day, she, coming there alone,

-Found it all finished and the workmen gone,

-And no one nigh, so through the open door

-She entered, and went up from floor to floor,

-And through its chambers wandered without dread;

-And, entering one, she found therein a bed,

-Dight daintily, as though to serve a queen;

-And all the walls adorned with hangings green,

-Tables and benches in good order set,

-And all things new, by no one used as yet.
+So passed his anxious days, until at last, When many a plot through his vexed brain had passed, He lacked the heart his flesh and blood to slay, Yet neither would he she should go away From out his sight, or be at large at all; Therefore his wisest craftsmen did he call, And bade them make for him a tower foursquare, Such as no man had yet seen anywhere, For therein neither stone nor wood should be, But all be wrought of brass most cunningly.

+Now thither oft would maiden Danae stray, And watch its strange walls growing day by day, Because, poor soul! she knew not anything Of these forebodings of the fearful King, Nor how he meted out for her this doom, Therein to dwell as in a living tomb.
+But on a day, she, coming there alone, Found it all finished and the workmen gone, And no one nigh, so through the open door She entered, and went up from floor to floor, And through its chambers wandered without dread; And, entering one, she found therein a bed, Dight daintily, as though to serve a queen; And all the walls adorned with hangings green, Tables and benches in good order set, And all things-new, by no one used as yet.